hasura/ghc/docs/users_guide/using-optimisation.rst

     ``-fno-full-laziness``.
 If that is inconvenient for you, please leave a comment `on the issue tracker (#21204) <https://gitlab.haskell.org/ghc/ghc/-/issues/21204>`__.

+.. ghc-flag:: -fhuge-code-sections
+    :shortdesc: Assume code sections can be unreasonably large.
+    :type: dynamic
+    :reverse: -fno-huge-code-sections
+    :category:

+    :default: Enabled by default on aarch64 macOS.
+Otherwise defaults to no.

+    In some niche scenarious one can end up with code sections large enough to prevent the linker from properly relocating jumps. (:ghc-ticket:`24648`)

+    In such cases this flag causes all jumps to targets outside of the currently compiled module to be generated in a way that allows for larger jump offsets at the cost of performance.

+    Note that this flag currently only affects the NCG AArch64 backend.

 .. ghc-flag:: -fignore-asserts
     :shortdesc: Ignore assertions in the source.
 Implied by :ghc-flag:`-O`.
     :type: dynamic